GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 With that, I spin up my line of rented bots after Daneel deploys them, and they work for 100 hours (100 ticks of the Asimov robonomics simulator).

-The robots managed to produce 400 items for me, and I can sell them for 13.5 RT per to make the revenue my business needs to stay alive.
+The robots managed to produce 400 items for me, and I can sell them for 13.5 MRT per to make the revenue my business needs to stay alive.

-Isaac (the minting AI) mints 3600 fresh RoboTorq (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes it to bondholders in bits as the products are expected to hit the market.
+Isaac (the minting AI) mints 3.6 MRT fresh (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes the full RoboTorq_out to bondholders in bits as the products are expected to hit the market.
 The bondholders will spend, invest, or save, allowing the newly minted currency to accumulate for purchase or be leveraged into more robotic labor.

 As a business person, I can use my estimated selling price and the constant cost of robotic labor in RoboTorqs to make business decisions.
 As a Bondholder, you get some of the money that someone else will need to buy my product, which, in turn, drives vigorous economic activity.